Presidency of Hafez al-Assad: Iraq

-Even though Iraq was ruled by another branch of the Ba'ath Party, Assad's relations with Saddam Hussein were extremely strained, mainly because of Assad's support for Iran during the Iraq-Iran war, which Saddam was unable to forgive.However, Saddam had dispatched Iraqi army tanks to Damascus in order to prevent the Israel Defence Forces from taking control of the city.
+Even though Iraq was ruled by another branch of the Ba'ath Party, Assad's relations with Saddam Hussein were extremely strained, mainly because of Assad's support for Iran during the Iraq-Iran war, which Saddam was unable to forgive.However, Saddam had dispatched Iraqi army tanks to Damascus in order to help Syria prevent the Israel Defence Forces from taking control of the city in 1973.
 This entry of Iraq, then considered the leading Arab nation both economically as well as militarily, into Syria marks the first and, to date, only time in Syrian history where a foreign Arab army has entered its land.
 Assad had supported Iran in the war, and Iran found another ally in the Kurds in Iraq, who assisted Iran's offensive at northern Iraq.

 Massoud Barzani, a Kurdish leader, hoped that Khomeini would give the territory to the Kurds, but Khomeini decided to incorporate it into the Islamic Supreme Council of Iraq.
 Barzani was not satisfied so he aligned with Assad's Syria, while Assad was also patronizing Jalal Talabani.
 Talabani had lived in Syria since the 1970s and Assad believed he could benefit from his ties with Syria.
 Talabani stated that he would not forget the support given to him by Assad.
 This was one of Assad's efforts to expand Syria's zone of influence to Iraq.
 By receiving Barzani, Assad gained the support of Kurds, thus decreasing Iran's chances to expand its influence over Iraq.
 However, after the end of the Iran-Iraq War, the Iraqi Kurds were still in close relations with Iran.

 During the Islamist uprising in Syria, the Iraqi government had provided arms as well as logistical support to the Muslim Brotherhood, particularly during the 1982 Hama massacre.

 Assad also participated in the coalition formed to force Iraq from Kuwait in the 1991 Gulf War; however Syria-Iraq relations started to improve in 1997 and 1998 when Israel started to develop a strategic partnership with Turkey.